dotnet/designs/proposed/disable-multi-level-lookup-by-default.md

 `dotnet --info`.
 As mentioned above `dotnet --list-runtimes` and `dotnet --list-sdks` must not be affected.

+`dotnet --info` should print the message in all cases where it's running from a private install location (so the global one doesn't match the current).
+We will see if this is acceptable with the plan to completely remove the message when we fully drop support for multi-level lookup.

-The message should only be shown when there's observable difference in behavior.
+For other CLI commands we should consider showing the message only when there's observable difference in behavior.
 For CLI commands that means when running the command with multi-level lookup on would end up using different version of SDK than when running it with multi-level lookup off.

-`dotnet --info` should print the message in all cases where it's running from a private install location (so the global one doesn't match the current).
+This will need investigation both on the UX side as well as performance side.

 We should look into UX around `dotnet run` and `dotnet test`, if these should also print out a message when targeting downlevel runtimes.

-We should also consider expanding the error message printed out by the host when it fails to find a framework and it is in a place where multi-level lookup might have caused a different behavior.
+If we fail to find SDK or framework the host will perform a check to see if enabling multi-level lookup would produce different results and if so it will show additional message describing the situation.
+We may consider always showing the message if the starting location is a private install (basically similar to `dotnet --info` behavior).

 ## Future removal of multi-level lookup